microsoft/aici/docs/REST.md

 - `usage` - information about the number of tokens processed and generated

 Each fork contains:
-- `text` - the result of the LLM; note that it will get confusing if use backtracking (AICI inserts additional `↩` characters to indicate backtracking)
+- `text` - the result of the LLM; note that it will get confusing if you use backtracking (AICI inserts additional `↩` characters to indicate backtracking)
 - `logs` - console output of the controller
 - `storage` - list of storage operations (that's one way of extracting the result of the controller);